flowese/TreeMaker/README.md

 Media and binary files are base64 encoded in the JSON file to ensure correct generation of directories from the JSON.

+The project does not have any external dependencies and uses only the libraries included by default in Python.

 ## Installation